Additionally, paste this code immediately after the openingtag:

 From an Out-of-Home (OOH) media point-of-view, the pandemic has been an innovation accelerator like no other.
 Major stakeholders have embraced data and technology to bring the channel up to par with its digital counterparts.

 Around the world, more and more employers continue to embrace flexible schedules for their workforce, with 81% of survey respondents believing their employer will continue to support remote work after Covid-19.
 This also means that OOH viewership opportunities will continue to be dynamic and unpredictable.
-Reliable measurement will be a prerequisite and advertisers will expect to be able to run agile OOH campaigns based on recent trends and real-time results.
+Reliable measurement will be a prerequisite and advertisers will expect to be able to run agile OOH campaigns based on recent trends in out of home advertising and real-time results.

 Despite being a stop-start year in terms of lockdowns, a lot has happened in the OOH space, and emerging technologies like Programmatic Digital OOH, Audience Measurement, and Anamorphic or 3D Billboards, among others, are set to become mainstream in 2022.

-In this piece, we will take a deeper look at some of these trends and explain why they will shape Out-Of-Home in 2022.
+In this piece, we will take a deeper look at some of these outdoor advertising trends and explain why they will shape Out-Of-Home in 2022.

 As we move into 2022, technological advancement in OOH will continue to mature and more outdoor campaigns will continue gear towards addressing target audiences better.
 The same principles apply – when you want to reach, how you want to reach, who you want to reach – all this done in a more targeted and efficient manner.

 Recently, we have seen a surge in demand for anamorphic advertising – a type of OOH advertising executed on a curved building or wall facade to help enhance the illusion of the 3D effect.
 The 3D content usually gets built for the specific type of screen to create the illusion of having 3D depth when viewed from certain angles.
 This is also known as forced perspective or anamorphosis.